Joshua.

 A love for reading was instilled into me early on by my parents, and as I grew older, I found that my love for reading hadn’t diminished and that it was able to help me wonder about the world in a meaningful way.
 I found myself asking questions that had no apparent answers, and I was not equipped with the tools to explore possible answers myself.
 I would not find these tools until university when I took my first philosophy class on a whim.
 I discovered a passion for studies, and quickly came to realize that the best way to better myself was to pursue a competency in this newfound discipline.

-I am interested in 19th and 20th Century French philosophy.
+I am interested in 19th and 20th Century philosophy, particularly within the French tradition.
 My primary focus has been on interpersonal relationships, ethics, existentialism, phenomenology, and responsibility.
 I am interested in the philosophies of Sartre, Levinas, Heidegger, Camus, Derrida, and Baudrillard.
 Recently I have been trying to make my way through Merleau-Ponty’s Phenomenology of Perception.

-I am also currently interested in learning more about Norwegian philosophy, particularly in the aforementioned areas of interest.
-If you have any recommendations, my mailbox is open.
-Furthermore, issues of Internet privacy have been of interest to me.
-Professionally, however, I hope to explore ideas within phenomenology and existentialism.
+Professionally, I hope to explore ideas within phenomenology and existentialism.
 I am currently interested in the differences in existential thought that arise between Cartesian and non-Cartesian understandings of our existence.